 In a bad month, I need to plan ritual practice over about 4-5 days – a day for general house cleaning, a day to tidy my altar and get everything I need together, a day to do the ritual, a day to recover from the ritual and put away everything that wasn’t urgent, and then maybe a day for ritual cooking on the front end.
 (In a better month, I can do the actual ritual stuff on one day, and depending on how well I’ve been keeping up with cleaning, it may not take a lot of energy.)

-Build spiritual practices into things you need to do anyway.
+What things do you need to do anyway?

 If you don’t have a practice you can do on your worst days, it can be really easy to get out of the habit of checking in with your spiritual life (and feel even harder to pick up when you do feel better in the future.)
 Doing small things – especially things you set up in advance and use when you need to – can help a lot.